ChimeHQ/Meter/README.md

 MetricKit diagnostics does not capture or include uncaught NSExceptions.
 This can make it very difficult to debug certain kinds of crashes, particularly on macOS.
 Meter includes an `ExceptionInfo` type to help address this.
 These can be created from an `NSException` object, which will capture all the needed runtime information to emulate a standard `CallStack`.

 How you actually get access to the `NSException` is not defined by Meter.
-But, if you have one, the `CrashDiagnostic` type also includes an `exceptionInfo` property that can except one of these for easy encoding.
+But, if you have one, the `CrashDiagnostic` type also includes an `exceptionInfo` property that can accept one of these for easy encoding.

 ## MXMetricManager and Diagnostics Polyfill